BlockDevsUnited/l-earn/README.md

 ## Learn

 Learning about cryptocurrency is our primary focus (learn first, earn second)!
-In this section you will learn what topics we focus on, how lessons are structured, and about learning paths in BDU L-EARN.
+In this section you will learn what topics we focus on, how lessons are structured, and about learning trees and learning paths in BDU L-EARN.

 ### Topics

-Allmost all our lessons are focused on crypto.
+The primary topics are all cryptocurrency related.
+We cover the major cryptos Bitcoin and Ethereum, and constantly add more as we go.

 We offer small core of general crypto lessons for beginners, and an expanded set of lessons for blockchain developers.
 That's because BDU's core focus is to train blockchain developers

 There is also a small group of lessons involving the BDU L-EARN program itself.
 This includes lessons on our community, on contributions, on the need for identity, and this very lesson itself!

 ### Learning Tree

 Our educational material is organized in a tree like structure.
 The tree has learning categories, or "branches", and lessons, or "leafs".
 We call this the learning tree.

-The primary topics are all about cryptocurrency.
-We cover the major cryptos Bitcoin and Ethereum, and are adding more as we go.

 #### Lesson codes
 Lessons are named by letter codes.
 The letter codes represent a branch on the learning tree